 If you have to cram a lot of units into a very small space, a U-shape layout is often the best bet.
 The downside of two corners is compensated by extra cupboard space on the end wall.

-‘The key to a compact u-shapekitchen is using every inch to your advantage.
-Use Le Mans units inside corner cupboards – they’ll bring the contents out to you,’ says Hayley Robson, creative director, Day True.
+‘The key to compact U-shaped kitchens is using every inch to your advantage.
+Use Le Mans units inside corner cupboards.
+They’ll bring the contents out to you,’ says Hayley Robson, creative director, Day True.

 Combining kitchen, living and dining in one room is a common scenario in small apartments.

-‘It is essential not to make an island’s dimensions too big as it may restrict movement around the kitchen,’ explains Ben Burbidge, managing director, Kitchen Makers.
+‘It is essential not to make an island’s dimensions too big, as it may restrict movement around the kitchen,’ explains Ben Burbidge, managing director, Burbidge & Son.

 An island unit should be at least one cabinet deep (60cm) to provide useful storage underneath, a little wider will be useful for spreading out when prepping on the surface.